For general media enquiries, please contact Mark Molden:

 Jean Marsh joined Marriage Care in 1980 following a career in education, which included working as a Principal of a Catholic school in Liverpool.
 A highly experienced counsellor and supervisor, she is an integral part of the Marriage Care Team.
 Read more…

 Marriage Care is the largest single provider of face-to-face couple relationship education (marriage preparation) services in the UK, working through its 53 Centres and 800 professionally trained and accredited volunteers.
-It provides marriage and relationship information, education and counselling support to thousands of people each year and has been doing so for nearly 70 years.
+It provides marriage and relationship information, education and counselling support to thousands of people each year and has been doing so for just over 70 years.
 During 2013/14, over 71,500 people accessed information about marriage and relationships from Marriage Care.
 In the same period 7,600 clients took part in 9,716 sessions of marriage preparation or relationship counselling across England and Wales, whilst 60,714 people accessed the charity’s web and social media resources.
 During 2013-2015 Marriage Care was commissioned by the Department of Education to lead and deliver a £1.6m contract focused on universal preventative support services, reaching 234,000 people with an integrated programme of support to help prevent breakdown in couple relationships.

 Marriage Care has three brochures available for background information: